Linda nathan, executive director

 Linda Nathan, EdD is the first Executive Director of the Center for Artistry and Scholarship (CAS).
 As the Executive Director of CAS, Dr. Nathan is responsible for working with the CAS board to develop the non-profit’s strategy, goals and areas of focus.
 She oversees key programs, including the Creative Learning Schools Project and the Perrone-Sizer Institute for Creative Leadership, which has a partnership with University of Massachusetts, Boston.
 Dr. Nathan works closely with the leadership of Conservatory Lab Charter School to support its development as a national model of CAS.

-Dr. Nathan has extensive professional experience in education, as an adjunct lecturer at the Harvard Graduate School of Education.
-Most recently, she served as Faculty Director of the Creative Educational Leadership Institute at the Boston University School of Education.
+Dr. Nathan is an adjunct lecturer at the Harvard Graduate School of Education, where she teaches a course called "Building Democratic Schools: Studio Design Workshop".
+She also served as Faculty Director of the Creative Educational Leadership Institute at the Boston University School of Education.
 Prior positions include Special Advisor to Superintendent of Boston Public Schools, Founder and Executive Director of the Center for Arts in Education and Founding Headmaster of the Boston Arts Academy, Boston’s first public high school for the visual and performing arts.
 She was also the Co-Director of Fenway High School, one of the first pilot schools in the Boston Public Schools.
 Dr. Nathan founded two nonprofit organizations: El Pueblo Nuevo that focused on arts and youth development; and the Center for Collaborative Education that works on issues of school reform.

 She also serves on numerous nonprofit boards both locally and nationally.
 She has written a widely praised book about teaching and leadership in urban schools, “The Hardest Questions Aren’t on the Test,” published in English and Spanish.
 She consults nationally and internationally on issues of educational reform, leadership, teaching and arts.
 She blogs about these issues at www.lindanathan.com